28.12.2017, by Robin Kuijper

 We all know Skynet, the military computer created during the cold war by the US military to defend humanity from nuclear war.
 Skynet almost destroyed humanity if it wasn’t for Sarah Conner and her passion for time travel.
-Thankfully the ‘Terminator’ franchise is a science fiction story Skynet that is not real.
+Thankfully the ‘Terminator’ franchise is a science fiction story and Skynet is not real.
 But how close are we to creating our very own Skynet?

-AI: Yes to an uncertain future?
+AI: Yes to an Uncertain Future?

 People do not fear the AI developments that are listed above.
 What they do fear, are the developments in the field of AGI, however.
 Many have continuously expressed their concern.
 And some have even signed an open letter to the United Nations already in order to call for a ban on “killer robots” and autonomous weapons, among them Tesla and SpaceX founder Elon Musk and Co-founder of Apple, Steve Wozniak.
 Catch-22, because AGI is just another part of AI itself.
-Developing AI further consequently makes for developing AGI further, too and that might exactly be the issue.
+Developing AI further consequently means developing AGI further, and that might be exactly the issue.
 We are already moving forward with AGI as we come to move forward with AI.